The AI Doesn't Read Words. It Reads Numbers.

 Did you know that AI doesn't actually read your words at all?
-To be more precise: it doesn't see the letters or words you type.
-It sees something else entirely.
+To be precise: it doesn't see the letters or words you type.
+It sees something else entirely — and that something is called a Token.

-The moment you send any text to an AI, it runs a process called Tokenization — splitting your text into small units called tokens.
-Those tokens are converted into numbers.
-The model processes those numbers, understands the relationships between them, figures out what response fits, and converts its output back into words.
+The moment you send any text to an AI, it runs Tokenization — splitting your text into small units, converting them into numbers, processing those numbers, figuring out what response fits, and converting the output back into words.
+That's the complete pipeline.
+Every single time.

-What Is a Token?
+What is a Token?

 | Token | What it is |